 Gas

 Repair category:

-Notes: No significant defect evident.
+Notes: No significant defects evident.
 Trade bodies governing gas installations currently advise that gas appliances should be tested prior to change in occupancy and thereafter at least once a year by a Gas Safe registered contractor.
 It is assumed that gas appliances comply with relevant regulations.

-Water, plumbing and bathroom fittings

-Repair category:

-Notes: No significant defects evident.

-Seals around shower cubicles require regular maintenance to
+Water, plumbing and bathroom fittings Repair category: Notes: No reportable defects identified within the limitations of the inspection.
+Seals around shower cubicles require regular maintenance to ensure they remain watertight.